jsoref/thorium/api/docs/src/concepts/reactions/modifiers.md

 | add_tags | The tags to add to this reaction |
 | remove_tags | The tags to remove from this reaction |

-The argument update structure is similiar to the normal arguments structure but has slightly different fields.
+The argument update structure is similar to the normal arguments structure but has slightly different fields.

 | key | definition |